zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ``string searchMode``
 The [SdsSearchMode](xref:sdsReadingData#sdssearchmode), the default is ``exact``

-MOTODO: insert a table or explanation on search modes, if it doesn't already exist

 **Response**
-The response includes a status code and a response body containing a serialized event.
+The response includes a status code and a response body containing a serialized collection with one event.

+Depending on the request `index` and `searchMode`, it is possible to have an empty collection returned.

 **Example**